ScottLogic/comlink-openfin/README.md

 # comlink-openfin

-ComLink (https://github.com/GoogleChromeLabs/comlink) is a great way to simplify interacting with web workers or iFrames which otherwise requiring managing messages via [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage).
-Using ComLink, a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object is created on one side of a [MessageChannel](https://developer.mozilla.org/en-US/docs/Web/API/MessageChannel) and allows interaction with an exposed API on the other end of the channel as if it were a local, asynchronous API.
+ComLink (https://github.com/GoogleChromeLabs/comlink) is a great way to simplify interacting with web workers or iFrames that otherwise require managing messages via [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage).
+Using ComLink, a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) is created on one side of a [MessageChannel](https://developer.mozilla.org/en-US/docs/Web/API/MessageChannel) that can interact with an API on the other end of the channel as if it were a local, asynchronous API.

 ![ComLink handles messaging between the front-end and web workers](./comlink.svg)

 [OpenFin](https://openfin.co/) builds on [Electron](https://www.electronjs.org/) and provides its own messaging channel (the Inter-Application Bus or IAB) that works between (and within) OpenFin applications allowing for cross-application integration and communication.
-It's a powerful mechanism that has the same problems as working with web workers - the need to manage transceiving messages between the applications.
+It's a powerful mechanism with the same problems as web workers: the need to manage transceiving messages between the applications.

-Given ComLink already provides a simple mechanism for exposing an API over a message channel, it would be great if we could do the same thing but use the OpenFin IAB as the transport.
-This package does that by providing a ComLink-compatible endpoint to send and receive messages via the OpenFin IAB.
-Using the comlink-openfin endpoint makes integrating different OpenFin applications easier by enabling using an API exposed from one application directly within another in the same way as ComLink simplifies integrating a web front-end and web worker.
+As ComLink already provides a simple mechanism for exposing an API over a message channel, this package adds a ComLink-compatible endpoint to do the same message transceiving via the OpenFin IAB.
+Using the comlink-openfin endpoint makes integrating different OpenFin applications easier by making an API available in one application directly accessible from a different application.

 ![ComLink-OpenFin handles messaging between OpenFin applications](./comlink-openfin.svg)

-Using the endpoint is straight-forward as there is only a single exported function that constructs it:
+Using the endpoint requires using the single exported function to construct it:

 ```
 openfinEndpoint(topic: string, remote?: fin.Identity): Comlink.Endpoint